Step 1 - Prepare a few things before you travel

 - If you can’t claim immediately while overseas, try to organise your claim as soon as you return to Australia.
 Delaying may make it more difficult to remember details about the incident or obtain further information from overseas if required.

-Claim Preparation Checklist
+Step 4 - Look through the Claim Preparation Checklist

 - Policy reference number